Black&White™ — Getting to the customer – why everything you think about User Centred Design is wrong

 Pseudo environment

-What you are solving in the wireframe phase is problems inherent in the wireframe phase, not problems with the product.
-What you are solving when testing the prototype is problems inherent in the prototype not in the final product.
+What you are solving in the wireframe phase are problems inherent in the wireframe phase, not problems with the product.
+What you are solving when testing the prototype are problems inherent in the prototype, not in the final product.
 There is only one true test and that is the final product.
-Not until then will you start to receive valuable feedback in combination with quantitative feedback.
-You will get it where it matters.
+Only then will you start to receive valuable feedback in combination with quantitative feedback.
+You will get it from where it matters most.

 No transcendence

-With this I mean there is no quality transfer from insights you establish in the testing of your product into the design and development phase.
-One reason as already stated is that the problems are done in a pseudo environment.
+By this I mean there is no quality transfer from insights you establish in the testing of your product into the design and development phase.
+One reason as already stated is that problems are addressed in a pseudo environment instead of an actual one.

 Another reason is that what makes products successful and usable is only really obvious in the final form and environment.
-With UCD notoriously dealing with the product before implementation and deployment, it’s relying on the assumption that it can solve problems before they arise.
-It relies on the assumption that by fixing the usability issues your product will be more likely to succeed.
-This is simply wrong and flies in the face of reality.
+With UCD notorious for dealing with the product before implementation and deployment, it relies on the assumption that it can solve problems before they arise.
+It relies on the assumption that, by fixing the usability issues, your product will have a greater chance for success.
+This is, quite simply, wrong, and flies in the face of reality.

-Intuitition is neither objective nor always the goal.
+Intuition is neither objective nor always the goal

 Some of the most successful products weren’t intuitive to begin with.
-They became intuitive after the product gained enough popularity.
-So sometimes even if a product fails the being intuitive test, it has nothing to do with whether it becomes a success.
+They became intuitive after the product gained sufficient popularity.
+So, even if a product fails the intuitive test, it does not impact whether or not it becomes a success.

-Again the problem is in thinking of users instead of customers.
-Something might fail being intuitive or make sense from an ideological point of view but helps customers do a job that make them ready to endure the learning curve.
+Again, the problem is in thinking in terms of users instead of customers.
+Something might fail being intuitive or make sense from an ideological point of view, but it still helps customers do a job that makes them ready to endure the learning curve.

-So forcing a user centric model to evaluate your ideas can be completely damaging for your assessment of your product’s likelihood of being a success.
+Therefore, forcing a user-centric model to evaluate your ideas can be completely damaging to your assessment of your product’s likelihood of success.

-When you test your product either in a focus group or in user tests so many other factors determine the outcome of a session.
-Social dynamics, groupthink, the “dumb” expert and dealing with a product in the abstract.
+When you test your product, whether by focus groups or user tests, many other factors determine the outcome of a session.
+Social dynamics, groupthink, the “dumb” expert, and dealing with a product in the abstract.

 Implementation is a black box

 When most companies exercised waterfall methodology, UCD had some value.
-But today the landscape is different.
+But, today, the landscape is different.
 Implementation is part of the design process.
-With agile, continues integration and continues deployment methodologies and the speed at which products appear it’s obvious that there is no longer room or need for lengthy processes that only obfuscate the goal of making good solutions through the division of UCD phase and the implementation phase.
+With agile, continuous integration and continuous deployment methodologies, and the speed at which products appear, no longer is there room or need for lengthy processes that only obfuscate the goal of making good solutions through the division of UCD phase and the implementation phase.

-Well no, unfortunately that is not the case.
+Well, no, unfortunately, this is not the case.
 Successful products have nothing to do with the process as such.
-A good process allows you to cover what needs to be done.
+A good process merely allows you to cover what needs to be done.

-It allows you to collect the necessary data and create the structure of your product.
-Map out what needs to be done, who should do it, in what order it needs to be done.
+It allows you to collect the necessary data and create the structure of your product, to map out what needs to be done, who should do it, and in what order it needs to be done.

-But at that point it’s too late since applied UCD normally left the building right before the implementation started and where the product really starts to take shape.
+However, at that point it’s too late, since applied UCD normally leaves the building right before the implementation starts, and where the product really starts to take shape.

 What is required to create good products is not the ability to test your idea or the usability with users.
-What is necessary is testing the finished product with customers and improve from there.
-This requires a different thinking and a different set of skills.
+What is necessary is testing the finished product with customers and improving it from there.
+This requires a different approach to thinking, and a different set of skills.

 Testing users is about testing the current state of usability and intuition.
-This belongs to the area of research that people like J.Nilesen, J.Spool and others do so well.
-It contains has a lot of valuable knowledge and should be the foundation of anyone wanting to do UCD.
+This belongs to the type of research that people like J.Nilesen, J.Spool and others perform so well.
+It contains a lot of valuable knowledge and should be the foundation for anyone wanting to do UCD.

-But testing customers mean getting the products in the hands of them and learn how they behave, pinpoint problem areas and then figure out how to improve.
-It allows you to test the actual problems instead of a number of pseudo problems that may or may not arise.
+But testing customers means getting the product in their hands, and learning how it behaves; to pinpoint problem areas and then figure out ways to improve it.
+It allows you to test the actual problems instead of a number of pseudo problems that may never arise.

 Summing up the problem with applied UCD

-On one hand it’s as successful as ever, the area is very well covered.
-Lots of research, lots of value have historically come out of this area, understanding the users is important.
+On one hand, UCD is as successful as ever; the area is very well covered.
+Lots of research and lots of value have historically come out of this area—understanding the users is important.

-On the other hand it has become successful on the wrong premise.
-Too often it is simply used to push responsibility away from those who should have it.
+On the other hand, it has become successful on the wrong premise.
+Too often, it is used simply to push responsibility away from those who should have it.
 And when it’s not, it’s being misapplied for some of the reasons mentioned above.
-It’s being perceived as providing certainty but where none really exist.
+It’s being perceived as providing certainty where none really exist.

 The speed at which products, services and applications are being launched today is increasing rapidly.
-One reason is because there is more competition, but also because products can be built and iterated much more rapidly than they used to be.
-And with the move away from waterfall methodology, the consequence of this is that UCD proponents and practitioners needs to re-think at what part of the process they see themselves adding value.
+There is more competition, but, also, products are built and iterated much more rapidly than they once were.
+And with the move away from waterfall methodology, the consequence is that UCD proponents and practitioners need to rethink just where it is in the process they see themselves adding value.
 There is nothing today that hinders a process in which products are launched before they are tested and then iterated if necessary.
 A revised UCD process would look something like this:

-This way, users have become customers and you can suddenly start to test where it matters with valuable feedback.
+In this way, users become customers, giving you the opportunity to test where it matters with valuable feedback.

-This will no doubt mean that many have to re-educate themselves and rethink how they approach design whether it be UX, IA, UI or GUI.
-It is none the less as stated, necessary to stay relevant for the future.
-A pivotal part of this will also be to re-educate clients and help them understand that they will need to look at at product design a little different.
+This will no doubt mean that many have to re-educate themselves, and rethink how they approach design, whether it be UX, IA, UI or GUI.
+Nonetheless, as stated, it is necessary to stay relevant for the future.
+A pivotal part of this will also be to re-educate clients and help them understand they must look at at product design a little differently.

 Design is a decision, not a democracy.
-If you are serious about using design strategically then courage is the strategic advantage you should be looking for.
-And with the ability to quickly change wrong assumptions it’s not really dangerous, just common sense.
+If you are serious about using design strategically, then courage is the strategic advantage you should aim for.
+With the ability to quickly adjust wrong assumptions, it’s not about risk, just common sense.

 Let me know what you think.